Joako360/osm2city/doc/manual/parameters.rst

 View a List of Parameters
 =========================

-The final truth about parameters is stored in ``parameters.py`` — unfortunately the content in this chapter might be out of date (including default values).
+The final truth about parameters is stored in ``parameters.py`` — unfortunately the content in this chapter of the manual might be out of date (including default values).

 It might be easiest to read ``parameters.py`` directly.
 Python code is easy to read also for non-programmers.
 Otherwise you can run the following to see a listing: